ARM-software/ComputeLibrary/README.md

 Windows® is a trademark of the Microsoft group of companies.

 QNX® is a trademark of QNX, a division of BlackBerry.

+FreeBSD® is a registered trademark of The FreeBSD Foundation.